cp3402-students/Coursework_3402_group4/theme.md

       css style later.
     - footer.html: This is the header template we define the footer, html class tag is specific, so we can define css style later.
-    - index.php: This is the php file merge the theme with the actual webpages, and generate the actual html, css, javascript codes for individual webpages.
     - style.css: This is Cascading Style Sheets define styles for all theme file, we link and define styles for header, footer and other using specified class tag.

-## Theme features
-When designing a theme feature, we found that there were many features we needed to take into account.
-However, due to the information given by the customer, we think that only the most important functions are included, so that the customer can understand at once

-## Design Structure
+## Theme Design

-The Design in WordPress inherit our design in figma, using figma save us lots of times, so we implement our design without doubt and concerns.
+Our Design in WordPress inherit our design in figma, using figma save us lots of times, so we implement our design without doubt and concerns.
+The overall style of the follow a simplism approach, therefore we use a bold header design and footer design to make vistor interest in our website, thus may purchase tutoring services.

 ### Typology